 Large vacuum presses (ex.
 3624 model) or running several presses on the same pump with the automated vacuum control system means you have a much higher volume of air to remove from the system when operating.
 A pump with higher CFM rating will help you get to full vacuum quicker.
 Higher CFM does NOT mean better vacuum, only faster evacuation.
 We recommend our easy connect converted 8 CFM two stage vacuum pump for this setup.

 We recommend the following pumps.
 Depending on vacuum forming configuration, press size, and budget you will have to decide which will work best for you.
 These are easy to operate and maintain.
-We offer a one year warranty on our products.
 All of these pumps are a great value for the price and perform very well with our vacuum presses.

 Recommended Oil Filled Rotary Vane Vacuum Pumps: